yge58/caffe2-opencv-ndkcamera/README.md

 For the purpose of real-time image classificaiton (e.g., open a camera, classify an image as fast as you can), an android app integrating native camera, caffe2, opencv in C++ is created.

 # Why real-time image classification?
 You could take a photo and classify it.
-But sometime, people like me are not interested in the photo, but the result from classification.
+But often people like me are not interested in the photo, but the result from classification.

 # There is already similar app (tensorflow, caffe) java based cpp.
 Why created this cpp based app?
 (Looking for trouble?
 XD)
 I intended to speed up real-time image classification by eliminating interaction between ndk C++ side and Java side as much as possible.